Where Are the Canals in Amsterdam?

 Tips for Exploring the Canals

-- Visit the canal belt area during the early morning or late evening to avoid the crowds and enjoy a more peaceful atmosphere.
+- You should explore the canal belt region in early morning or late evening to find less people there and create a calm environment.

 Conclusion